iltommi/qdb-documentation/source/reference/qdbd.rst

 Should you need every write to be synced to disk, you can do so with the :option:`--sync` option.
 Syncing every write do disk negatively impacts performances while slightly increasing reliability.

-You can also disable the persistence altogether (:option:`--transient`), making quasardb a pure in-memory :term:`repository`.
+You can also disable the persistence altogether (:option:`--transient`), making quasardb a pure in-memory repository.

 .. caution::
     If you disable the persistence, evicted entries are lost.